wireapp/wire-server/docs/reference/user/connection.md

 Blocking a user does not prevent receiving further messages of that user in existing group conversations where the blocked user is a member.

+When user A blocks user B, the connection restrictions apply to both users -- e.g. A can not add B to conversations, even though it's A who blocked B and not vice-versa.

 ### Ignored {#RefConnectionIgnored}

 The recipient of a connection request may decide to explicitly "ignore" the request In this state the sender can continue to send further connection attempts.
 The recipient can change their mind and accept the request later.